Who was the Real Saint Nicholas? - American Minute with Bill Federer

 This was the origin of secret gift-giving, midnight visits, and hanging stockings by the fireplace on the anniversary of Saint Nicholas' death, which was December 6, 343 A.D.

-After Nicholas had given away all his money, he decided to go on a pilgrimage to the Holy Land, and there, join the secluded Monastery of Sion.
+After Nicholas gave away all his money, he decided to go on a pilgrimage to the Holy Land and join the secluded Monastery of Sion.

 "This spot where the very first 'Merry Christmas' was uttered in all the world, and from whence the friend of my childhood, Santa Claus, departed on his first journey, to gladden and continue to gladden roaring firesides on wintry mornings in many a distant land forever and forever."

-Nicholas returned to the southern coast of Asia Minor, to the busy Mediterranean port city of Myra.
+He decided to go back to Asia Minor, to the coastal Mediterranean city of Myra.

 Unbeknownst to him, the bishop had just died, and the church leaders could not decide who was to be their next bishop.

-One of the church leaders had a dream that the first person to come through the door of the church the next morning would be named "Nicholas" and that he was to be their next bishop.
+An elderly church leaders had a dream that the first person to come through the door of the church the next morning would be named "Nicholas" and he was to be their next bishop.

-Nicholas, as with many of the pious, would fasted all night and not eat until after communion, then he would "break the fast," which is the origin of the word "breakfast."
+Nicholas, as with many of the pious, would fast all night and not eat until after communion, then "break the fast," which is the origin of the word "breakfast."

 Nicholas was hesitant to accept, as the Roman Emperor was arresting bishops and killing them.
 He knew that accepting the position would make him a target for government persecution.

-Nevertheless, he finally relented and became the Bishop of Myra.
+Nevertheless, he relented and became the Bishop of Myra.

 Sure enough, soon after this Nicholas was arrested and imprisoned during Emperor Diocletian's brutal persecution of Christians.

 There were ten major persecutions of Christians in the first three centuries, and Diocletian's was the worst.
-They met in catacombs and risked their lives every time they gathered together.
+Believers met in catacombs and risked their lives every time they gathered together.

 A list of the persecutions include: